 Now I stand on solid ground.
 I am gaining strength and walking towards recovery.
 I hold an enormous amount of gratitude in my heart for the warriors ahead of me.
 For those who shared their stories of hope and through doing so allowed me to also believe in recovery.

-And to Jessica Raymond, I extend my utmost gratitude with love and respect in my heart.
+And to Jessica Flint, I extend my utmost gratitude with love and respect in my heart.

 Because life in “real” recovery is so much richer and fuller than any box or tightrope can ever be.